Nicoss54/docker-sfeirschool-exercice/Readme.md

 * Create a docker container named todo-frontend which expose the port 4200
 * Check if the container is correctly created (display the logs)
 * Go to the url: http://localhost:4200 ( A UI will must appear )
-* Pull your image onb the docker hub
+* Pull your image on the docker hub

 ### Networks